 FAQs

-Yes, several guided tours are available, including hiking tours, jeep tours, and bike tours.
-Apart from these, kayaks and bikes can be rented at a really low cost, great for all the family.
+Yes, several guided tours are available at Lagoa das Sete Cidades, including hiking, jeep, and bike tours.
+In addition, kayaks and bikes can be rented at a very low cost, making them great for the whole family.

-Visitors can see various birds, including ducks and herons, as well as fish and amphibians.
+Visitors can see in Lagoa das Sete Cidades a variety of birds, including ducks and herons, as well as fish and amphibians.
 The surrounding forests are home to diverse plant species and occasionally see rabbits and other small mammals.

 The distance between Ponta Delgada and Lagoa das Sete Cidades is approximately 27 kilometers.
 The drive along scenic routes takes about 30 minutes.